 “Organisations are six times more likely to be TBM leaders when the CIO is in charge of TBM”

-Whatever the cause, the survey found that two-thirds of organisations with the CIO in charge of TBM reduced their IT costs.
+Whatever the cause, the survey found that two-thirds of organizations with the CIO in charge of technology business management reduced their IT costs.
 But it’s a team game.
 Dave Yip, Partner at KPMG, put this nicely by stating that: